Barcelona Hotel Deals

 Call us on 0800 093 5555

-Perhaps the most distinctive features of Barcelona are its unique buildings, designed in the modernist style by some of the leading architects of their time.
+Perhaps the most distinctive features of the city are its unique buildings, designed in the modernist style by some of the leading architects of their time.
 The most famous of these are the works of Antoni Gaudí, with his passion for bright, pastille coloured structures that resemble the stuff of fairy tales.
 Palau Güell, Casa Milà (La Pedrera), Casa Vicens, and Casa Batlló are all fine examples of his work, however, it’s Park Güell and the Sagrada Família that make the biggest impression on visitors.

 Park Güell was originally intended to be a housing development with attached gardens but when this idea was abandoned it was opened as a public garden instead.
 From the gingerbread-like houses to the harlequin-tiled salamander that sits at the entrance, the park conjures a wonderfully surreal atmosphere.
 The main terrace forms the heart of the park, with its winding, tiled bench in the shape of a sea serpent from which you can enjoy panoramic views across the city.